j-000/kc/README.md

 It did crunch 7 digits and only took 5 minutes.

 ## Results (so far)
+The important bit is the "most common digit" between each iteration.
+For 4 digits it is the 6174 constant.

 Given than the algorithm is a recursive one, I consider a "loop" to be each time the function is called with a given number.
 The numbers on the right represent the total numbers in the range that loop the amount of times on the left side.